 This report is available on Rider's Web site at www.rider.edu.
-Paper copies are available via the Department by calling (609) 896-5029 or by emailing Director James G. Waldon at iwaldon@rider.edu.
+Paper copies are available via the Department by calling (609) 896-5029 or by emailing Commander Dave Burns II at dburns@rider.edu

 Thank you for taking the time to review this report.
-If you have questions or would like further information about fire safety at Rider University, please contact the Department of Public Safety Coordinator at (609) 895-5724 or by emailing Director James G. Waldon at jwaldon@rider.edu.
+If you have questions or would like further information about fire safety at Rider University, please contact the Department of Public Safety Commander Dave Burns II at (609) 895-5724 or by emailing Director James G. Waldon at jwaldon@rider.edu.

-Sincerely,

-James G. Waldon Director of Public Safety
+Sincerely, James G. Waldon, MPA, MAS Director of Public Safety